-Instead of saying, not tonight dear, I have a headache, you may be saying, not tonight dear, I just don’t have the (sex) drive!
-And if this sounds familiar, you're not alone!
+Ever find yourself saying, "Not tonight dear, I just don’t have the (sex) drive"?
+If this rings a bell, know that you're not the only one.
 Almost 25% of females ages 40-65 say they struggle with low sex drive.*

 One frustrating symptom of menopause is what the medical community calls hypoactive sexual desire disorder (HSDD).
 You and I call it low sex drive, low libido, or just not feeling in the mood.
 Want to understand why you may be feeling this way and what you can do about it?
 Read on.